website statistics

 Margot Armbruster

-Margot Armbruster is a poet and SFPC alum in Brooklyn, NY.
-Margot has worked as a writer, researcher, educator, community organizer, and musician at The Pauli Murray Center for History and Social Justice, the National Humanities Center, Yale University Press, and elsewhere.
-They currently research higher education at a New York-based media company.
-Margot’s creative work appears in The Guardian, USA Today, Belt Magazine, and The Adroit Journal, among other outlets.
-They are interested in music, math, linguistics, conversation, and prayer, and practice each of these in earnest imperfection.
-Margot earned a B.A. in English and Political Theory at Duke University, where they picked figs and took long autumn walks in the campus gardens.
+Margot Armbruster is a writer, editor, educator, and SFPC alum based in Brooklyn.
+Margot has worked as a researcher, writer, community organizer, and musician at The Pauli Murray Center for History and Social Justice, the National Humanities Center, Yale University Press, SFPC, and elsewhere, most recently at a Manhattan-based educational media company.
+Margot's writing appears in The Guardian, USA Today, Belt Magazine, and The Adroit Journal, among other outlets, and focuses on music, math, linguistics, philosophy, disability, and prayer.
+Margot earned a B.A. in English and Political Theory at Duke University, where they picked figs and took long walks in the campus gardens.

 How do I apply?